Thursday, October 8, 2015

 Later, me and the whole class went back with him to the bar where this famous gent poured us all beers.

-It was funny, I’d spent 12 weeks trying to teach them how to succeed as writers, but in two breezy hours he taught them all they’d ever need to know about how to succeed in their lives.
+It was funny, I’d spent 12 weeks trying to teach them how to succeed as writers, but in two breezy hours he taught them all they’d ever need to know about how to succeed as people.

 One of the perfunctory questions I often ask subjects is about the best years of their lives.
 Many respond with “college,” or “When the kids were young,” or some other slim sampling of our portion.